OpenReplyDE/bbbackup/README.md

 #### Configuration ####

-test if the main backup script is working by entering the following (this should give you the help page):
+test if the main backup script is working by entering the following (this should give you the help page; you need to have the virtual environment active for this to work!):
 `python bbbackup.py --help`

 edit the file `bbbackup.sh` and adjust all paths and adjust the parameters to backup